informational interviews

 What Training Do I Need for Digital Development Careers?

-I’ve worked in ICT Support for 4 years and I am looking to gain more skills, education and experience in ICT4D.
-What training can I take or what formal education programs can position me for promotion?
-I don’t know where to start.
+I’ve worked in ICT Support for 4 years and I am looking to gain more skills, education and experience.
+I want to move into ICT4D.
+What training can I take or what formal education programs can position me for a career in digital development?

 Ask a different question